allegro/blog/_posts/2023-06-21-management-engineering-acrobatics.md

 for me to transfer to him a reasonable part of my knowledge about the team and its work.

 Now that we had a specific plan, we could tell the team.
 It was important to let everyone know as soon as possible, but not before we had a specific plan.
-Without it, all this information would have done would be stirring uncertainty.
+Without it, this information would only stir uncertainty.
 Apart from telling the team as a whole, I also talked to each person individually, in order to resolve any questions or doubts and to try to reduce any problems resulting from the transition as much as possible.